AckerlyXu/heima/articles/vs-azure-tools-emulator-express-debug-run.md

-<properties
+---
-    pageTitle="Using Emulator Express to run and debug a cloud service on a local machine | Azure" description="Using Emulator Express to run and debug a cloud service on a local machine" services="visual-studio-online"
+title: Using Emulator Express to run and debug a cloud service on a local machine | Azure
-    documentationcenter="n/a"
-    author="TomArcher"
-    manager="douge"
-    editor="" />
-<tags
-    ms.assetid="73108f98-a552-4817-b7a1-551367b71906"
-    ms.service="visual-studio-online"
-    ms.devlang="multiple"
-    ms.topic="article"
-    ms.tgt_pltfrm="multiple"
-    ms.workload="na"
-    ms.date="11/11/2016"
-    wacn.date=""
-    ms.author="tarcher" />
+description: Using Emulator Express to run and debug a cloud service on a local machine
+services: visual-studio-online
+documentationcenter: n/a
+author: TomArcher
+manager: douge
+editor: ''

+ms.assetid: 73108f98-a552-4817-b7a1-551367b71906
+ms.service: visual-studio-online
+ms.devlang: multiple
+ms.topic: article
+ms.tgt_pltfrm: multiple
+ms.workload: na
+ms.date: 11/11/2016
+wacn.date: ''
+ms.author: tarcher
+---

 # Using Emulator Express to run and debug a cloud service on a local machine
 By using Emulator Express, you can test and debug a cloud service without running Visual Studio as an administrator.
 You can set your project settings to use either Emulator Express or the full emulator, depending on the requirements of your cloud service.
-For more information about the full emulator, see [Run an Azure Application in the Compute Emulator](/documentation/articles/storage-use-emulator/).
+For more information about the full emulator, see [Run an Azure Application in the Compute Emulator](./storage/storage-use-emulator.md).
 Emulator Express was first included in Azure SDK 2.1, and as of Azure SDK 2.3, it is the default emulator.

 ## Using Emulator Express in the Visual Studio IDE
 When you create a new project in Azure SDK 2.3 or later, Emulator Express is already selected.
 For existing projects that were created with an earlier version of the SDK, follow these steps to select Emulator Express.